BatedUrGonnaDie/salty_bot/README.md

 `!wr` will simply output the world record for the game and category.
 Game is retrieved from Twitch API, and category is found by matching the title against categories in the config file.
 If one matches then it will print out that time.

-`!leaderboards` will simply output the leaderboard for the game.
+`!leaderboards` will simply output the leaderboard for the game as specified in the config file.

 `!race` will check to see if a variant of race is in your title to prevent spamming, and if it is it will check the SRL API to see if you are in a race.
 If you are listed in the race it will generate the game, category, and SRL nick racing, as well as output a mutltwitch link if the race has less than 6 races, and a SRL race page link if it has more to keep the link size down.